Jules Verne: Studies in Paris

 In July 1848, Verne left Nantes again for Paris, where his father intended him to finish law studies and take up law as a profession.
 He obtained permission from his father to rent a furnished apartment at 24 Rue de l'Ancienne-Comédie, which he shared with Édouard Bonamy, another student of Nantes origin.
 (On his 1847 Paris visit, Verne had stayed at 2 Rue Thérèse, the house of his aunt Charuel, on the Butte Saint-Roch.)

 Verne arrived in Paris during a time of political upheaval: the French Revolution of 1848.
-In February, Louis Philippe I had been overthrown and had fled; on 24 February, a provisional government of the French Second Republic took power, but political demonstrations continued, and social tension remained.
+In February, Louis Philippe I had been overthrown and had fled; on 24 February, a provisional government of the Second Republic took power, but political demonstrations continued, and social tension remained.
 In June, barricades went up in Paris, and the government sent Louis-Eugène Cavaignac to crush the insurrection.
-Verne entered the city shortly before the election of Louis-Napoléon Bonaparte as the first president of the Republic, a state of affairs that would last until the French coup of 1851.
+Verne entered the city shortly before the election of Louis-Napoléon Bonaparte as the first president of the Republic, a state of affairs that would last until the coup d'état of 1851.
 In a letter to his family, Verne described the bombarded state of the city after the recent June Days uprising but assured them that the anniversary of Bastille Day had gone by without any significant conflict.